BarcampSG10 will be held on Saturday, October 17 (10 AM to 5 PM), 2015 at Plug-in@Blk71 (near One North MRT station).

 What is a barcamp?

-Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science fiction to life-hacks.
-Barcamps are held all over the world by local volunteers.
+Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science to popular culture.
+Barcamps are held all over the world.
 There are no invited speakers and no pre-scheduled topics.
-People working on interesting ideas and projects come together and share their work.
+People with interesting ideas and projects come together and discuss.

 The presentations and discussion for the day are decided by the participants at the venue.
 We often have sessions running in parallel in adjacent rooms.
 If the discussion in one room does not interest you, feel free to walk out and join the next room.